 To find out if land is flood prone or is subject to ‘flood related development controls’ look at the various flood studies and flood related policies and plans or obtain a flood certificate view Council’s website at flood risk in the Shoalhaven.
 To make an enquiry or obtain further information contact Council’s Floodplain and Stormwater Quality Officer in the Planning and Development Services Group.

 Many parts of the Shoalhaven are Bushfire Prone.
 View these areas on Council’s online maps.
 Some development on bush fire prone land will have extra requirements.
 Contact Council’s Planning and Development Services Group or the NSW Rural Fire Service (new window) for more information.

 Some land may be affected by coastal hazards.
 You can get more information about coastal hazards in Shoalhaven by accessing the website Planning For The Future Of The Shoalhaven City Coastline (new window) or contacting the Planning and Development Services Group.

 Will I be charged rates?

 Most land in the Shoalhaven is subject to rates.
 The rates account is sent quarterly.
-You can get more information about rates by calling (02) 4429 3210.
+You can get more information about rates by contacting the Corporate and Community Group.

 Will I be charged water and sewer charges ?

 If the land is connected or is capable of being connected to water and/or sewer services, a quarterly account will be sent out from Shoalhaven Water separate from your rates notice.
 It is made up of availability charges (the cost of providing and maintaining the infrastructure to supply water and remove wastewater) and usage charges (the actual amount of water used).
 If the land is not connected, only the availability charges will apply.
-More information can be obtained from any Council Office or by calling (02) 4429 3214.
+More information can be obtained from Shoal Water Group.